 This letter appears to have been sent by James Baker

 - It is very easy to forge the sender's name and company name

-- Post office will deliver the message without opening the envelope
+- The post office will deliver the message without opening the envelope

-- Post office will stamp the letter on the upper right hand corner with current date and the location where it came from
+- The post office will stamp the letter on the upper right hand corner with current date and the location where it came from

 - If the letter goes through multiple post offices, all of them have the option of stamping the envelope